Posts by agoddard

 When IBM rebranded TM1 to Planning Analytics, the versioning also changed.
 On the surface and on IBM’s Software Access Catalog and Fix Central, the IBM PA version downloads are listed as 2.X, but behind the scenes the server versions are listed as 11.X.
 The chart below will help with translating what PA version 2.X is…

-Read MoreHow to Import a File for an IBM Planning Analytics Workspace (PAW) TI Process
+Read MoreHow do I import a file for an IBM Planning Analytics Workspace (PAW) TI process?

 With the latest IBM Planning Analytics PAW user interface, Modelers and Admins can import a CSV file as the Turbo Integrator (TI) Process data source, just like in the past using Architect.
 Within PAW’s left-hand Data Pane, right-click on Processes, then opt to “Create New Process.”
 Within the TI user interface, IBM instructs the Modeler…